DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </script>
 ```

-Input text containing unsafe symbols will be converted to a safe form.
+Input text that contains unsafe symbols will be converted to a safe form.
 In this example, if a user specifies the following unsafe string...

 ```
 "<b>'test'</b>